DavidJKTofan/davidtofan.com/content/articles/cloudflare-resiliency-contingency-planning/index.md

 Most availability requirements are met through proper Cloudflare configuration – using Load Balancing, health checks, traffic steering, and multiple origins – rather than multi-vendor complexity.

 While Cloudflare strives for maximum [resilience](https://blog.cloudflare.com/18-november-2025-outage/) – constantly improving through learning and innovation – some customers require documented contingency ("break glass") strategies to meet risk compliance, regulatory, or sovereignty requirements.
-This document provides a high-level introduction to architectural patterns for designing failover capabilities while maintaining security posture.
+This document provides a non-exhaustive high-level introduction to architectural patterns for designing failover capabilities while maintaining security posture.

 > **The goal is not to offboard from Cloudflare, but to provide a potential safety net (backup plan) that allows customers to rely on the platform with confidence.**